cemu-project/Cemu/README.md

 The native Linux build is currently a work-in-progress.
 See [Current State Of Linux builds](https://github.com/cemu-project/Cemu/issues/107) for more information about the things to be aware of.

+The native macOS build is currently purely experimental and should not be considered stable or ready for issue-free gameplay.
+There are also known issues with degraded performance due to the use of MoltenVK and Rosetta for ARM Macs.
+We appreciate your patience while we improve Cemu for macOS.

 Pre-2.0 releases can be found on Cemu's [changelog page](https://cemu.info/changelog.html).

 ## Build Instructions